abmerop/gem5fs/README.md

  3. Change directory to the ROOT of the gem5 disk image and extract the disk image files using `tar vxzf /path/to/gem5fs-dist-1.0.0.tar.gz`
  4. Obtain the gem5fs patch using git: `git clone https://bitbucket.org/mrp5060/gem5fs.git`
  5. Change directory to your gem5 installation and apply the patch: `hg qimport /path/to/gem5fs/patch/gem5fs.patch ; hg qpush`
- 6. Recompile gem5 using the EXTRAS flag with the path to gem5fs. git repo (e.g., `scons build/X86/gem5.opt -j 8 EXTRAS=/path/to/gem5fs`)
+ 6. Recompile gem5 using the EXTRAS flag with the path to gem5fs git repository (e.g., `scons build/X86/gem5.opt -j 8 EXTRAS=/path/to/gem5fs`)

 You are now ready to go!
 You can boot up gem5 using fullsystem mode, for example:

     build/X86/gem5.opt configs/example/fs.py --disk-image=my-modified-disk.img --kernel=x86_64-vmlinux-2.6.22.fuse.smp

-Once the system is booted, you can use m5term to mount the host filesystem:
+Once the system is booted, you can mount the host filesystem from within m5term:

-    /fues/bin/mount.sh
+    /fuse/bin/mount.sh

 You should now be able to see the host's filesystem mounted at `/host`!